-When turned on for the first time, the bottom signal is automatically placed in the lower half of the screen.
-This is called Auto Ranging and is part of the automatic function.
-However, depending upon the bottom depth and the current range, you can change the range to a different depth.
-To do this:
+When turned on for the first time, the bottom signal is placed in the lower half of the screen.
+This is called Auto Ranging, an automatic function.
+Depending on the bottom depth and the current range, you can change the range to a different depth.